What is the ABOS Part II retake policy?

 - ABOS provides limited feedback on scoring dimension weaknesses after failure

-- Failing all 3 attempts requires restarting the entire certification process, including Part I
+- Exceeding the 5-year window requires restarting the entire certification process, including Part I

 - Retake candidates should focus on presentation and composure, not just knowledge